WKCT: WKCT on the FM dial

 On January 23, 2017, WKCT signed on a new FM translator to broadcast on a 24-hour basis.
 W281BV broadcasts WKCT's night programming at 104.1 Megahertz on the FM dial for the purpose of providing its nightly schedule, because WKCT is required to power down at sunset under the FCC-approved license, and in order to avoid interference with other AM signals broadcasting at 930 kHz.

 “Talk 104.1 FM” is the overall tenth commercial low-powered FM repeater in the Bowling Green/Glasgow radio market.
 It also makes WKCT the third AM radio station in the immediate Bowling Green area simulcasting radio programming on an FM repeater after ESPN Radio station WWKU and Fox Sports Radio affiliate turned Classic country station WBGN.

 Programming

 The station is now affiliated with CBS Radio and broadcasts all of that network's hourly newscasts.
 The station also broadcasts Bowling Green High School Football and Greenwood High School football games.
 Syndicated radio shows on the station include those of Kentucky Sports Radio, Sean Hannity, and Dave Ramsey.

 Beginning in April 2022, WKCT became the radio broadcast home to the Bowling Green Hot Rods of Minor League Baseball.
 They were originally broadcast on WBGN for the team's first 12 years in Bowling Green.

 Translator

-WKCT operates a FM translator for the immediate Bowling Green area:
+WKCT operates an FM translator for the immediate Bowling Green area: